 David F. Schwartz

 David F. Schwartz has been structuring and negotiating complex transactions in the entertainment industry for over 20 years.
 With a broad practice focused primarily on theatre and independent film, he represents a diverse clientele that includes producers and production companies, investors, playwrights, composers, lyricists, directors, screenwriters, underlying rights holders, talent and modeling agencies, recording artists, music directors, and not-for-profit theatre companies.
 He has also served as production counsel on various theatrical and motion picture productions, including national tours for Once, The King & I, Finding Neverland, Falsettos, and The Lightning Thief: The Percy Jackson Musical.

 Prior to joining the firm, David was a founding member of boutique entertainment law firm Feldshon & Schwartz, LLP, as well as owner and director of business and legal affairs for the theatrical booking agency OBB/Off Broadway Booking.
-David is also a theatrical producer (with producing partner Orin Wolf) whose Broadway credits include The Band’s Visit (currently on Broadway), Once (Tony winner), and Hands on a Hardbody.
+David is also a Tony-award winning theatrical producer (with producing partner Orin Wolf) whose Broadway credits include The Band’s Visit (Tony winner), Once (Tony winner), and Hands on a Hardbody.